-Esther Bunning, our 2020 ANZAC Bridge Fellow, is a photographic artist who uses a camera as a paintbrush.
+Esther Bunning, our 2020/2021 ANZAC Bridge Fellow, is a photographic artist who uses a camera as a paintbrush.
 Regarded as one of New Zealand’s finest creative portrait photographers, she is a Nikon Ambassador for New Zealand, an Asukabook Ambassador for Australasia, and an Honorary Fellow and Grand Master of the NZIPP (NZ Institute of Professional Photography).
 She has been working as a photographer for over 25 years.
 She lives in Greytown, Wairarapa.

-Esther loves to combine the magic of blur, movement, abstraction and light to tell visual stories and her work has a magical and emotive quality.
-Her signature style is recognisable by her use of creative in-camera techniques, and she produces beautiful images that transcend photography.
+Esther combines the magic of blur, movement, abstraction and light to tell visual stories, her work has a magical and emotive quality.
+Her signature style is recognisable by her use of creative in-camera techniques to produce beautiful images that transcend photography.

-She envisages the final pieces will be 3-Dimensional fabric banner installations with an organic feel, reflecting the movement and energy of the horses.
 Esther believes that the stories of the horses that went to war are timeless and the historical context makes them always relevant to New Zealand history.
 "I believe we can always learn from these beautiful animals," says Esther.

 Photo credit: Terry Hahn Photographer.